Last words are weirdly fascinating. Sometimes they sum up the person’s essence in a few words, other times they seem wildly out of character.

 Though in Hollywood, last words are uniformly ridiculous (see Point Break), real life last words can be deeply moving, funny, sad, cruel…

-Most premeditated last words are more conventional though, like, “I love you” or “By the way, I cut you out of my will a few years back.”
+Most last words are conventional like, “I love you” or “By the way, I cut you out of my will a few years back.”
 Let’s examine some others.

-The best last words are the ones from people who had no idea they were about to die, and were just talking about mundanities.
-Typical last words from these people are: “This doesn’t taste right.” or “Hold my beer and watch this!”
+Another interesting group is populated by people who had no idea they were about to die, and were talking about mundanities.
+Typical last words from these people are: “This doesn’t taste right” or “What bus?”

 There are the questionable ones, such as Gaius Caligula, the Roman emperor, who shouted: “I am still alive!” after being stabbed 30 times by his own guards.
 Is it wise to call attention to the fact he was still breathing?

 Some people say rad things all day so any statement they make works well.
 Take Robert Roy MacGregor, the Scottish outlaw, whose last words were: “Boy!
 Fetch my fiddle!”
 If I’d died this afternoon, my last words would have been: “I think I got Cheetos crumbs in my keyboard.
 Hear them crunch when I type?”
 Perhaps I should do some planning.